What should I do if my pond has frozen?

 Ice not always a problem

 If the pond entered the winter in a generally healthy state, without an excessive build up of decaying leaves and debris on the base, and with moderate stocks of fish, there should be few problems for pondlife.
 Make sure that any submersed pumps are kept deeper than possible ice levels (but above debris on the pool base).

 Cold water usually has a good amount of oxygen dissolved in it, and any fish and wildlife, sluggish in the cold, will be using up less oxygen.
 In these cases the pond inhabitants should be able to cope with the surface being sealed by ice for a few days without coming to any serious harm.

 Pumps and filters

-During short spells of freezing, if you have a pump or filter still running, leave them on.
-The water movement will help to keep an area free of ice, will maintain biological filters, and will circulate the water helping to keep up oxygen levels.
-Avoid excessively strong water currents as these can chill the water and may upset fish.
+During shorter spells of freezing, if you have a pump or filter still running, leave them on.
+The water movement will help to keep an area free of ice, will maintain biological filter organisms, and will circulate the water helping to keep up oxygen levels.
+However, avoid excessively strong water currents as these can chill the water and may upset fish.

+If your filter/cascade pump can be kept running, this should provide sufficient circulation and aeration.
 If you have no pump running, and the surface stays completely sealed for more than a few days, problems might arise for wildlife in the pond.
 The oxygen levels may start to fall, and dissolved waste gases may start to build up in the water.
-This is especially a problem where the pond is heavily stocked with fish; has a lot of debris on the base; or has snow lying on the ice, stopping light from reaching underwater plants.
+This is especially a problem where the pond is heavily stocked with fish or frogs; has a lot of debris on the base; or has snow lying on the ice, stopping light from reaching underwater plants.